ppau/ppau-graphics/README.md

 `find`, `sed` and `grep` should be installed by default on any POSIX system, but may be missing on Windows.

-## Ubuntu/Debian quickstart (recent releases)

-    sudo apt-get install python3 poppler-utils git-lfs inkscape git clone https://github.com/ppau/ppau-graphics.git && cd ppau-graphics
-    ./font-installer.py
-    nano print_tag.txt
-    ./render.py

-If running on a server with WSGI you can leave `print_tag.txt` as is.

 ## Git LFS

 **Most files (in particular, the SVG artwork source files) in this repository are tracked using [Git LFS.](https://git-lfs.github.com/)** See the `.gitattributes` file for a detailed list.
 An example line:

 `*.jpg filter=lfs diff=lfs merge=lfs -text`

 Git LFS isn't usually installed by default.
-You'll likely need to run `git lfs install` *before* cloning.
+You'll likely need to run `git lfs install` *before* cloning - consider doing it even if your package manager has it installed.
 Otherwise most of the files will be broken.

 ## Fonts